Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

           }
           ```
           <br/><br/>
-          This configuration step should be done AFTER configuring XM Cloud and publishing changes there.
+          This configuration step should be done AFTER configuring SitecoreAI and publishing changes there.
 This configuration change to the next.config.js requires a redeployment.

       </TabPanel>
       <TabPanel>
-        In the ASP.NET Core application, the following configuration property needs to be updated to including ALL languages that were configured in the XM Cloud environment.
+        In the ASP.NET Core application, the following configuration property needs to be updated to including ALL languages that were configured in the SitecoreAI environment.

         Those configuration properties are located in `Program.cs` – typically, at the root of the Head app folder, for example in `\headapps\aspnet-core-starter\Program.cs`.